dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 ### 4. Dapp developers trigger the SNS canisters to be created on SNS subnet

-When all initial parameters are specified and the NNS approved the SNS launch, the SNS canisters can be created by a manual call to [SNS-W](../introduction/sns-architecture.md#SNS-W).
+When all initial parameters are specified and the NNS adopted the SNS launch, the SNS canisters can be created by a manual call to [SNS-W](../introduction/sns-architecture.md#SNS-W).
 This will initiate the creation of the SNS canisters and set their initial parameters as chosen in [Step 1](#SNS-launch-step-preparation).